Meet Nick

 Nick spent his childhood happily roaming the streets of Mount Washington and Oakland in the city of Pittsburgh, where his family lived.
 Nick, his brother, and cousins would tag along with his dad, uncles, and grandfather when they worked as ushers at Three Rivers Stadium to watch the Steelers and Pirates during their heyday in the late 70s and early 80s (although unfortunately most of that watching consisted of batting practice and pre-game warmups).
 He attended Saint Mary of the Mount grade school in Pittsburgh and was an altar boy.
 His first job was as a paper boy for the Pittsburgh Press, which served as a free education by allowing him to read the paper during a time when media was unbiased.

-After moving, Nick attended Chartiers Valley High School in suburban Pittsburgh and was class valedictorian.
+After moving, Nick attended Chartiers Valley High School in suburban Pittsburgh.
 Desiring to work in the steel or related manufacturing industry but facing no job prospects due to the economic devastation in the 1980s, he decided to attend Penn State University to pursue a degree in chemical engineering.

 Professional Career